ONEcampaign/imf-reader/README.md

 # imf-reader

-A package to access imf data
+A package to access IMF data.
+For the moment this package only supports access to the World Economic Outlook (WEO) database.
+Support for other IMF data and databases may be added in the future.

 ## Installation